 Kym has been dancing for over 20 years.
 She is equally strong in all areas of dance and has taken many master classes from dancers such as Kenny Ingram, Randy Duncan, Joel Hall and Kirby Reed.
 She is a Silver Certificate Ball Room dance specialist and has taught at both the Fred Astaire and Arthur Murray studios.
 She is also an Assistant Faculty Advisor for the Harper College Dance Company, and as such guest teaches at many High Schools.

 Currently, Kimberly is the Director of Dance at many Gymnastics facilities and teaches the team girls and boys dance and choreographs competition floor routines.
-She had been teaching for over 10 years to all ages and abilities, including the Summers Academy of Dance Level 2 Dance Company students and feel that there is something for everyone to benefit from through dance.
+She had been teaching for over 10 years to all ages and abilities, including the Engage Dance Theatre Level 2 students and feels that there is something for everyone to benefit from through dance.

 Jessica performed aerial silks, Spanish webs, lyric hoop, wheel gymnastics, and as a unicycle flyer with the Gamma Phi circus for four years in college.
 She is currently performing aerial silks, webs and lyra with the runaway circus and forms in motion, while teaching sixth grade in Aurora as a 6th grade reading interventionist, language arts teacher, cheerleading coach, and poms coach.
 Jessica also has experience coaching gymnastics, tumbling, and various other circus acts.
-Jessica has been active in dance, gymnastics, or circus since she was 5, and she is excited to be teaching at Summers Academy of Dance!
+Jessica has been active in dance, gymnastics, or circus since she was 5, and she is excited to be teaching at Engage Dance Academy!